Each display area in our museum is called a gallery. Find out more about each gallery on this page so you can plan your visit.

 Cabinet of curiosities

 Cabinets of Curiosity were the forerunners of museums.
 They were the personal collections of wealthy owners and they eventually developed into museums as we know them today.
 On display is ours there is a narwhal horn (or is it a unicorn horn?); finds from Latin America; Roman and Egyptian objects; and archaeological finds which would have been mysterious to people in the 16th century.

-We have over 3,000 garments dating from the 1670s all the way up to 2000.
-It's a real treasure trove of outfits, accessories, jewellery and even a cabinet of buttons.
-A popular visit for students studying fashion and textiles.
+The Horsham Museum collection contains over 3,000 garments dating from the 1670s all the way up to 2000.
+It's a real treasure trove of outfits and accessories and the Costume Gallery showcases a changing selection of the collection.

 The centrepiece of this display is the 1868 Shand Fire Engine, one of two fire engines used in Horsham in the Victorian era.
 Along with the engine you will discover fire helmets, axes and other items used by the fire service.